Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Conclusion

 \section{Conclusion}

-This paper {introduced} a GSFR method for ultra-high dimensional variable selection.
-Unlike existing methods that rely on marginal contribution measures, GSFR iteratively selects variables by evaluating their unique contributions using a dynamically updated candidate set, thereby mitigating multicollinearity and improving selection accuracy.
-The method achieves a convergence rate at least comparable to OGA, satisfies the sure screening property, and ensures selection consistency under mild conditions.
+This paper {studied} a Gram–Schmidt implementation of forward regression for ultra-high dimensional linear models with highly correlated predictors.
+The main contribution is to show that forward-regression-type screening can be implemented in a way that is computationally attractive and numerically stable under strong multicollinearity, while retaining reliable screening performance and allowing consistent path-based model size selection.
+The numerical results suggest that the proposed procedure is particularly useful when sparse recovery, interpretability, and computational efficiency are all important.
 With its computational efficiency and theoretical guarantees, GSFR emerges as a reliable and effective approach for ultra-high dimensional variable selection.
+Although the present paper focuses on linear screening problems, the same computational idea may also be useful in other regression-based model selection settings, such as threshold estimation and structural break detection.

-Current results of GSFR are established under the assumption of light-tailed distributions.
-Heavy-tailed distributions can lead to inaccurate Pearson correlation estimates and reduce selection accuracy.
-As a potential extension, since rank correlations such as Spearman’s rho are more robust to heavy tails and outliers, replacing Pearson correlations with rank correlations in the selection criterion could enhance the robustness of GSFR.
-Furthermore, this study focuses on variable selection for standard linear regression models.
-GSFR can be extended to generalized linear models (GLMs) using the method in \citet{jiang2024decorrelated} to convert GLMs to Model (\ref{model}), thereby covering logistic, Poisson, and other models.
-These directions provide a basis for future work to extend and strengthen the scope of GSFR.
+Current results of GSFR are established under the assumption of light-tailed distributions and { the procedure uses Pearson correlation estimates, which are not robust to outliers.
+To improve the robustness of the GSFR and to handle heavy-tailed distributions, one may consider some rank correlations, such as Spearman's rho, in the selection path.} Furthermore, { instead of focusing on standard linear regression models, one can extend GSFR to generalized linear models (GLMs)} using the method in \citet{jiang2024decorrelated} to convert GLMs to Model (\ref{model}), thereby covering logistic, Poisson, and other models.
+These directions provide a basis for future work to extend and strengthen the {applicability} of GSFR.